Seven Days reviews THE AFTERLIFE PROJECT

 Of course anyone who loves to read is going to be relying to a major extent on the conglomerates; it’s just baked into the system.
 I try to buy books from small and independent presses whenever possible, but many of my favorites were put out by the Big 5 corporate imprints.
 And while it’s true that Goodreads is owned by the Amazon corporate empire, Goodreads and Amazon offer some of the best (and often the only) ways for relatively unknown writers to make their books discoverable to the world at large.
 This is why I’m pretty assiduous about rating and briefly reviewing the books I’ve read and enjoyed on these sites—and if you care about books and authors, you should too!

-Still, Shepherd is a refreshing upstart, and I love what they’re doing for books and authors, so I tend to respond when they approach me to make this kind of list.
+Still, Book DNA is a refreshing upstart, and I love what they’re doing for books and authors, so I tend to respond when they approach me to make this kind of list.
 Some time ago I compiled my list of the best historical novels of early colonial New England; and here are my three top fiction reads of 2023.
 Enjoy!

 The Fiction Chronicles: a series of short videos for writers and close readers